Tim Hofman: Career

 Together with presenter Jan Versteegh he was on the cover of L'HOMO.
 The presenters tried to bring homosexuality up for discussion.
 For this, they were nominated for the OUTtv Media Award 2016, an award that is awarded every year to a person who managed to positively promote homosexuality.
 For Spuiten en Slikken, Hofman traveled to the Philippines to document the drug war in the country.
 In June Hofman pleaded in front of the Lower House for a more open debate about drug use and a less strict policy, he was able to do this because of a citizens' initiative.

 De Stembus (the voting bus), is an initiative that originated on Twitter, that urged young people to vote for the House of Representatives in 2017.
 Hofman, BNN chairman Zakaria Taouss and some other journalists were contributing to the initiative.
 One of the ideas put forward was to drive a van across the Netherlands and visit schools to draw attention to voting there.
 There was also a one-off route chosen by train throughout the Netherlands.
 Party leaders Mark Rutte, Alexander Pechtold, Marianne Thieme and Gert-Jan Segers went along with Hofman and the voting bus towards the young people on the trains.
 In addition to the bus and train, they wanted young people to be free on election day to vote and celebrate their democracy and the right to vote.
 The mission of Hofman and De Stembus was to get 850,000 young people who were allowed to vote for the first time that year to vote.

+In 2020 Tim Hofman's show Over Mijn Lijk (Over My Dead Body) won the prestigious Gouden Televizier-ring award.
+The show follows terminally ill people as they navigate through life.
+He also won the award for best presenter and online show for #BOOS.

+In 2022 and 2024 Tim Hofman won the Televizier-star awards for best presenter.

 #BOOS

 Since June 2016, Hofman has been presenter of the online program called #BOOS, which can be seen on the YouTube channel with the same name, NPO and BNNVARA's online channels.
 In the program Hofman helps people solve their problems.
 As the episodes followed, special spin-offs were added to the program, including #BOOS POLERTIEK, in which Hofman wanted to support the young people in choosing their own political preferences.
 There were also spin-offs in 2017 and 2018 in which Hofman came to the aid of other target groups; in #BOOS BELGIOOS he only helped Belgian participants and in #BOOS BEJAARDENSOOS he only helped older participants.

-In 2017, Hofman was beaten and broke his jaw during the shooting of #BOOS in a confrontation with the real estate trader Ton Hendriks.
-In an attempt to mediate in a protracted conflict between a real estate trader and some of his tenants, Hofman entered Hendriks' offices and fired two party poppers.
-When Hofman refused to leave, a scuffle ensued between Hendriks and some of his associates on the one side and the team of #BOOS and Hofman on the other, which then escalated, resulting in Hendriks hitting Hofman and breaking his jaw.

-On 11 December 2018 Hofman offered the House of Representatives a citizens' initiative for a new children's pardon, this initiative gained more than 250,000 signatures collected with documentary Hofman made with the program #BOOS.
+Personal life

+Tim Hofman has been in a long-term relationship with former model, writer and YouTuber Lize Korpershoek.
+Tim has four siblings, one sister and three brothers, two of whom, Sam and Rijk Hofman, are also active in media.